TrellixVulnTeam/swahilipython_SCMU/Doc/reference/import.rst

 spec object.
 If it cannot handle the named module, it returns ``None``.
 If :data:`sys.meta_path` processing reaches the end of its list without returning a spec, then a :exc:`ModuleNotFoundError` is raised.
-Any other exceptions raised are simply propagated up, aborting the import process.
+Any other exceptions raised are simply propagated up, aborting the agiza process.

 The :meth:`~importlib.abc.MetaPathFinder.find_spec()` method of meta path finders is called with two or three arguments.
 The first is the fully